YOUTH Awards

 Eligibility: National Junior Angus Show (NJAS) cattle exhibitors who are in their last year of NJAA eligibility (age 20 as of January 1).
 All cattle exhibitors in their last year who submit entries in the NJAS will be listed on the ballot.
 The winner must show an entry in the current year NJAS.

-Voters: All cattle exhibitors at the NJAS will receive their official ballot upon check-in in their exhibitor packets.
-Junior members are asked to evaluate their peers throughout the week and turn their official ballot into the show office by 12 noon on the same day as the Awards Ceremony at the National Junior Angus Show.
+Voters: All of those that have entered cattle will receive their official ballot via email through an online platform.
+Junior members are asked to evaluate their peers throughout the week and submit their official ballot by 12 noon on the same day as the Awards Ceremony at the National Junior Angus Show.
 Junior members will only be allowed to cast one ballot.

 Awards Presentation: The Tom Wells Junior Herdsman of the Year will be announced at the NJAS Awards Ceremony.